Devils Sinkhole LIDAR project

 While I was asked to be a photographer for this project (photojournalistic photography), there were actually several projects going on at once.
 The first (and main project) was the LIDAR project carried out by scientist Jerome A. Bellian with Texas Bureau of Economic Geology .
 The LIDAR is one of the coolest things I have seen in a while.
 It stands for Light Imaging Detection and Ranging, and it is being used in the sinkhole to create a 3D image of the cave.

 Why?
 So that it can be turned into a interactive 3D program that visitors can see while visiting the sinkhole.
 Since the general public can not enter the cave because of safety issues related to the vertical drop of 145 feet, and out of consideration of disturbance of the roosting bats during the summer, the LIDAR project will produce a 3D image of the cave for the public to see.
+Also, the LIDAR is extremely accurate so measurements and dimensions of the cave are taken through the LIDAR without having to put peoples lives at risk.
+This project is breaking ground for the future and has never really been done in caves like this.

 The other projects consisted of measuring water levels, biological analysis, and exploring for virgin caves.
 They also had to remove a rattlesnake from the bottom of the cave before we went down into it... that was cool.